A known limitation of this release:

 ADD PRIMARY KEY columns are reordered in

-ALTER TABLE statement (for example:
+ALTER TABLE statement (for

-ALTER TABLE t1 ADD PRIMARY KEY(a,b), CHANGE a a INT
+ALTER TABLE t1 ADD PRIMARY KEY(a,b), CHANGE a

-AFTER b), the log apply for
+a INT AFTER b), the log apply for

-operations would fail to find rows.
+UPDATE operations failed to find rows.

 ALTER TABLE operations on